sxyz-edu/user-scripts/README.md

 - Provide access to protected problems (read only, cannot submit yet).
 - Add a mark before the title if you have solved this problem already.
 - Compare solved problems between you and other users.
+- Star problems you like and sync them by cloud.
 - Keep your session.

 **luogu.user.js**